websterm4/Data-Download/README.md

 import gdal
 import numpy as np
 import numpy.ma as ma
-from raster_mask import raster_mask
+from raster_mask import *
-import glob
+from glob import glob
 import os
 from osgeo import ogr,osr
 import pylab as plt